briandunnington/roku-like-a-hurricane/docs/_posts/everything_about_http.md

 As you can see, Roku's HTTP handling is quite different than many of the other implementations you might be familiar with.
 If all of this `roUrlTransfer` stuff is confusing, you might consider using one of the open-source libraries out there that wrap it all up into a more user-friendly package.
 A couple to consider are:

-[roku-requests][] - Pyton-inspired library that includes client-side caching.
+[roku-requests][] - Python-inspired library that includes client-side caching.
 Lets you write code like:

     r = Requests().request("PUT", "https://httpbin.org/put", {"key":"value"})

-[roku-fetch][] - Inspired by Javascripts's `fetch` functionality, you can write code like:
+[roku-fetch][] - Inspired by Javascript's `fetch` functionality, you can write code like:

     response = fetch({
         url: "http://example.url",